rocky-linux/documentation/docs/books/learning_ansible/09-working-with-jinja-template.md

    - Variables can be passed directly in the playbook task or loaded from external files, allowing for flexible and dynamic configuration generation.

 5. **Idempotent Execution:**
-   - The template module supports idempotent execution, ensuring that the template is only applied if changes are detected.
+   - The template module supports idempotent execution, ensuring the template is only applied if changes are detected.

 ### Example playbook snippet